Adults: Buying your own chair

 - Will the chair be delivered, or will you have to collect it?

 - What happens if something needs fixing under warranty?
-Will engineers come to your home or will you have to travel to them?
-Where?
+Will engineers come to your home, or do you have to travel to them?
+Where would you have to go?

-- If it needs major repairs, would a temporary replacement be provided?
+- If it needs major repairs, would they provide a temporary replacement?

 - Often a warranty is only valid if the chair has been regularly serviced and properly maintained.
 What is the cost of a maintenance contract?
 Does it include an annual service?

 - What is included – tyres, battery, electrics, controls etc.?
-The tyres and motor might need replacing at some point, and the batteries last approximately 3 years.
+The tyres and motor might need replacing at some point.
+Batteries last approximately 2 – 3 years.
 What would these cost to replace?

-- When servicing / maintenance is due, what happens, where?
+- When servicing or maintenance is due, what happens, where?

 If you receive the Enhanced Rate of the Mobility Component of Personal Independence Payment (ERMC PIP) or another qualifying benefit which you do not use to lease a Motability vehicle, you may want to consider using this to lease a powerchair instead.
 There are eligibility criteria for the scheme and a limited range of models to choose from.
 Your OT should be able to advise whether any of the chairs through this scheme are suitable for you.

-If you have decided to buy your wheelchair and need to raise money to do this, it is only fair to say at the outset that this can be challenging and is likely to take many months.
-Most charities will not fund if you have already bought an item.
-It is important not to place your order or pay any deposit until you have all your funds ready or pledged.
-Some people also choose to do their own fundraising.
+If you have decided to buy your wheelchair and need to raise money to do this, it is important not to place your order or pay any deposit until all funding has been secured or pledged.

 What you need to apply for funding: